kobirhumayun/finance_management/README.md

 # Secure password to encrypt the backup repository (Keep this safe!)
 RESTIC_PASSWORD="change_this_to_a_very_secure_password"

 # Internal container path for the repository.
 # Maps to './backups' on the host via docker-compose.yml
 RESTIC_REPOSITORY="/repo"

-# Database Connection String (Ensure this matches your environment)
-MONGO_URI=mongodb://root:example@finance-management-db:27017/finance_db?authSource=admin
+# Database connection (host/credentials only) and name
+MONGO_URI=mongodb://root:example@finance-management-db:27017?authSource=admin
+MONGO_DB=finance_db

 ---

 ## 3. How to Backup

 The backup container is a "one-off" task.
 It dumps the DB, pushes changes to Restic, and prunes old snapshots.
+Pass additional mongodump flags (for example, to exclude collections) via `MONGODUMP_EXTRA_ARGS` when invoking the container.

 ### Manual Backup (Windows & Linux)
 Run this command anytime to trigger an immediate backup: